 The root canal therapy is often recommended if the tooth pulp and nerves become infected or damaged.
 This may occur if injury or decay reaches deep into the tooth, past the outer enamel layer.
 When left untreated, this type of infection and disease may cause the tooth to die and necessitate tooth extraction.

-To restore the health of the tooth and avoid the need for extraction, our skilled dentists and board-certified endodontic will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
+To restore the health of the tooth and avoid the need for extraction, our skilled dentists and American Board-Certified Endodontist will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
 We will then cap the tooth with a restoration, such as a dental crown, to return the tooth to its original shape and structure.

 Symptoms of an Infected Tooth

-- Opening sealed with filling.
+- REBUILDING THE TOOTH: Opening sealed with temporary filling materials.
 In some case, a post is inserted for extra support.

 Is Root Canal Therapy Painful?

 No. Modern endodontic treatment is nothing like those old saying!
 It’s very similar to a routing filling and in most cases, a root canal can be completed in two comfortable visits to Aria Dental.
 Getting a root canal is relatively painless and extremely effective.
 You’ll be back to smiling, biting and chewing with ease in no time.
 Success of this type of treatment occurs in about 85% to 97%, depending on circumstances.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort, but we also offer distinct types of sedation such as Nitrous Oxide and Oral sedation.

 Saving the natural tooth with root canal treatment has many advantages: